ecdedios/resume-chatbot-local-llm/README.md

 - Lanchain
 - Streamlit

-To see the project in action, execute `streamlit run app.py`.
+To see the project in action, install the required libraries with

+`pip install langchain langchain-community chromadb fastembed streamlit streamlit_chat `

+and execute `streamlit run app.py`.

 ## Meta